puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### Choosing an Installer Tarball

-Puppet Enterprise can be downloaded in tarballs specific to your OS version and architecture.
+Puppet Enterprise is distributed in tarballs specific to your OS version and architecture.

 #### Available \*nix Tarballs